Quantum energy inequalities in integrable models with several particle species and bound states: The connection between the S-function and the minimal solution

 subject to the normalization condition $F_{\mathrm{min}}(i\pi) = 1$ (see Appendix~\ref{sec:fminunique}).
 A general solution to \eqref{eq:watson} is then of the form

 where $q$ is a rational function which is fixed by the pole- and zero-structure of $F_q$, and $q(-1) = 1$ if $F_q(i\pi) = 1$ (Lemma~\ref{lem:fgenform}).

 Uniqueness of $F_\mathrm{min}$ follows under mild growth conditions (Lemma~\ref{lem:minsol}).
-Existence can be proven for a large class of (eigenvalues of) S-functions by employing a well-known integral representation.
+Existence can be proved for a large class of (eigenvalues of) S-functions by employing a well-known integral representation.
 For this class, the function

 is well-defined and referred to as the \emph{characteristic function} of $S$.
 In the case $S(0)=1$, the minimal solution is then obtained from $f=f[S]$ as the meromorphic continuation of

 For $S(0)=-1$, an additional factor needs to be included (see Theorem~\ref{thm:propsofintreps}).